github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review.md

 ---
 title: Configuring dependency review
-intro: 'You can use dependency review to avoid vulnerabilities being added to your project.'
+intro: 'You can use dependency review to catch vulnerabilities before they are added to your project.'
 shortTitle: Configure dependency review
 versions:
   fpt: '*'